 - The plastic tray provides a base for each tile to rest on.

 - There's no waiting for mortar to dry.

-- No mortar, but you still have to grout the tile.
+- There's no mortar, but you still have to grout the tile.

-- Numerous complaints about cracking floating tile floors because of the spaces within the plastic base tray.
+- There have been numerous complaints about cracking floating tile floors because of the spaces within the plastic base tray.
 Most of the complaints about floating tile floors' cracking seem to involve very heavy objects, such as refrigerators.
 Some tilers, however, report cracking even from walking across the material.

 - You cannot cut thin strips of floating tile.
 Strips less than about 3 inches are not stable.